-Freshabit LIFE project improves the state of freshwater habitats in Finland
+Freshabit LIFE restores freshwater habitats in Finland

 What is the role of EKOenergy in the project?

-We communicate the nature impacts of hydropower
+We communicate about the impact of hydropower

-We update EKOenergy’s criteria for hydropower
+We updated EKOenergy’s criteria for hydropower

 The LIFE programme is the EU’s funding instrument for supporting environmental and climate change projects.
 The Nature & Biodiversity component of LIFE co-finances best practice nature projects.
 It focuses on the implementation of the European Birds and Habitats Directives and management of the Natura 2000 network.
 Natura 2000 is the European network of important nature areas.